Buying guide

 AI summary

-A higher OCR makes borrowing more expensive, which helps to slow spending and reduce inflation.
-Conversely, a lower OCR stimulates the economy.
-Homeowners can protect themselves from rate fluctuations by using interest rate averaging—splitting their mortgage into portions with different fixed-term lengths.
+When the OCR rises, borrowing becomes more expensive, which slows spending and curbs inflation but can risk a recession.
+Homeowners can manage this volatility through interest rate averaging—splitting their mortgage into parts with different fixed-term lengths.

 What is the OCR?